A Manager’s Guide to Performance Review Comments

-Performance reviews don’t have to feel daunting.
+Performance review comments don’t have to feel daunting.

-For many managers and employees, they do—and that’s understandable.
+For many managers and employees, they do — and that’s understandable.
 The performance review process often feels formal, uncomfortable, and unclear.
 Yet, when done well, these conversations can spark real growth, strengthen trust, and improve team dynamics.

 So, what makes the difference?
 It comes down to how you communicate.